 6. Improve everyday health habits

 Just remember to be realistic when it comes to goal setting.
-With everyone’s lives and schedules still turned upside down, it takes a lot of effort to make just one habit stick.
-Angelique Sobol, communications specialist on the Health Engagement team at Harvard Pilgrim, recommends starting small, being specific and striving for consistency to help everyone stay on track for the year.
+With such busy schedules, it can take a lot of effort to make just one habit stick.
+Angelique Sobol, who is part of the health engagement team at Harvard Pilgrim, recommends starting small, being specific and striving for consistency to help everyone stay on track for the year.
 And for Harvard Pilgrim members, the Living WellSM Everyday program is here to support you with discounts and savings just for participating in health-related activities, including healthy eating, fitness, holistic wellness and alternative medicine.

 7. Make time for mental health